 - 3/4 cup flour

 - 1/2 teaspoon baking powder

 - 1/4 cup almonds, sliced or chopped

 - 1/4 cup chocolate chips, I use milk chocolate, but semi-sweet would be good too

 - Preheat your oven to 350 degrees F. Coat an 8" x 8" (or 9x9) baking pan with non-stick cooking spray.

 - In a medium bowl, mix together flour, baking powder and salt; set aside.

-- In a large bowl, beat together oil, eggs, vanilla, sugar and cocoa powder until combined.
+- In a large bowl, beat together oil (1/4 cup and the 1 tablespoon), eggs, vanilla, sugar and cocoa powder until combined.
 Add flour mixture to cocoa mixture, and mix until just combined.

 - Transfer the brownie batter to the prepared baking pan.
 Coat the back of a spatula with non-stick cooking spray, and use it to press the batter evenly into the pan.